Just another East Bay Ray...

 Sojourner is available in hardcover, paperback, and as an e-book.

-Cover by Debra A. Zeller.
+Cover photo and design by Debra A. Zeller.

 I studied the theatrical arts at the American Conservatory Theater in San Francisco and appeared in various productions